Hamish Gaman: Dancing on Ice

 In 2018, Gaman joined the cast of the ITV competition series Dancing on Ice as a professional skater.
 In series 10, his celebrity partner was Olympic athlete Perri Shakes-Drayton.
 They were eliminated on 28 January 2018, after a skate-off with Lemar and Melody Le Moal.
 In the eleventh series, he was partnered with singer Saara Aalto.
 They finished in third place after making it into the final.

 For the twelfth series, Gaman was partnered with model and actress Caprice Bourret.
 After their first performance, Oscar Peter replaced Gaman as her partner but Gaman continued to appear in group performances on the show.
 Deciding to withdraw in mid-February, Gaman stated, "The past three and a half months have been the worst of my life, and I'm struggling."
 He said that "untrue stories are continually being fed to the press by a 'source'."

 Personal life

 Gaman became engaged to Amelia Humfress in March 2020.
-Both Gaman and Humfress are vegan.